FormIt360/autodesk-formit-360-web-help/User Interaction/User Interface Tools.md

 ## Palette Bar

 The Palette Bar appears on the right side of the screen.
-Click one of these icons to open a side palette to display building properties, materials, a content library, and collaboration tools.
+Click one of these icons to open a side palette to display Properties, Layers, Scenes, Levels, Content Library, and Collaboration.

 | | |
 | ---- | ---- |